26 January, 2020

 Step 2: Cooking rice and lentil bisibelabath rice

-After 20 minutes, drain the water.
+• After 20 minutes, drain the water from the soaked rice and lentils.

 Step 3: Cooking bisi bele bath rice